thnilsen/wp-404-project/readme.txt

 If you run into any problems with using this plugin, enable WP_DEBUG in your sites wp-config.php file.
 This should produce a php_error.log file in the root folder of your Wordpress site.
 Next, turn on the Debug option of this plugin and generate a 404 request by accessing your site with a non existing URL.
 This should normally then generate some information in the php_error.log file to give you an idea of what's going on.
 Things to consider are:
-- Make sure is that the cURL library for PHP is installed on your server.
 - Make sure PHP is allowed to do outbound connections
 - Make sure your firewall allows your PHP server to submit HTTP or HTTPS requests to isc.sans.edu
+- Make sure is that the cURL library for PHP is installed on your server.
+(Not always needed as Wordpress has a builtin web request api!)

 == Changelog ==